philou69/clean-code-php/README.md

 **[⬆ Retour au sommaire](#table-of-contents)**

 ### Functions should do one thing
-### Les fonctions ne doivent faire qu'une seule action.
+### Les fonctions ne doivent faire qu'une seule action

 This is by far the most important rule in software engineering.
 When functions do more than one thing, they are harder to compose, test, and reason about.
 When you can isolate